elasticio/salesforce-component-v2/README.md

 * **SOQL Query** - Input field for your SOQL Query
 * **Output method** - dropdown list with options: `Emit all` - all found records will be emitted in one array `records`, and `Emit individually` - each found object will be emitted individual.
 Optional field, defaults to: `Emit individually`.
+* **Don't emit on empty results** - checkbox, optional.
+If selected, component will not produce empty messages when result is empty.

 ### Subscribe to platform events (REALTIME FLOWS ONLY)
 This trigger will subscribe for any platform Event using Salesforce streaming API.